giigaby/ping-pong-throttling/README.md

 - python3 cli.py

-# Recommendations for a Kubernetes cluster:
+# Recommendations for a Kubernetes cluster

 - To have an optimal cluster(in prod) we should at least have two master nodes in order to achieve High availability
 - Use Deployments instead of naked Pods in order to achieve HA